dougalcorn/nokogiri-chdir-schema-validate-bug/README.markdown

 I don't really understand it.
 However, I suspect it's got something to do with the Java code that executes in the Thread context that may not know about jruby's Dir.chdir.

+Here's a [bug](http://jira.codehaus.org/browse/JRUBY-3300) on jruby's jira where Charles Nutter basically says JRuby doesn't chdir well, but the best case is to always chdir with full paths.
+However, the Dir.block is able to report the correct directory when asking Dir.pwd.
+Even when not in a block, Dir.pwd still seems to report the right directory.
+I think this is really a bug in Nokogiri's Java code not respecting JRuby's pwd.